stefanXO/Tab-Manager-Plus/readme.md

+# Tab Manager
-This is a Google Chrome extension which allows you to easily and quicky manage and access your tabs/windows ;) Have fun with it!
+This is a Google Chrome extension which allows you to easily and quickly manage and access your tabs/windows ;) Have fun with it!

-(maybe there will be a documentation in the future)
+### license
+MPLv2